ajahne/blog/_posts/2019-4-25-start-stop-terminate-aws-ec2-instance-nodejs.md

 I am also setting the ID of the [subnet](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) to launch the instance into.

-You will notice I added the `TagSpecifications` to set a tag, which let's me know I created this instance via code.
+You will notice I added the `TagSpecifications` to set a tag, which lets me know I created this instance via code.
 I find this helpful when checking that my code worked!

 Finally, I deploy the instance by calling `runInstances` with the specified `params` and pass in a callback function to handle the response.
 {% highlight js %}